jcampbellcodes/alsa-sweep/README.md

 # Writing and Cross Compiling Audio Programs For Embedded Linux

 This post is more of a journal entry masquerading as a tutorial.
-For some time, I have wanted to upgrade my very limited embedded systems chops and start making things beep.
-From some other projects I had a Beaglebone Black lying around and I wanted to use it to learn:
+For some time, I have wanted to upgrade my very limited embedded systems chops and start making things bleep and boop.
+From some other projects I just had a Beaglebone Black lying around and I wanted to use it to learn:

-- How to write ALSA programs (a Linux audio API)
+- How to write ALSA audio programs (a Linux audio API)
-- How to cross-compile for an embedded platform
+- How to cross-compile them for an embedded platform
 - How to connect an external DAC to get some audio out without a full-blown USB audio interface or HDMI monitor

 I had trouble finding articles that spelled this stuff out for a beginner embedded systems programmer,